BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ```

 ## Example 10: Complex Metadata

+Complex, tiered metadata can be added to an envelope.

 ```swift
 // Assertions made about an CID are considered part of a distributed set.
 Which